 In order to purchase property in Dubai, the buyer must be over 21 years of age.

 The first step in purchasing a property in Dubai is making a verbal offer to the seller.
 Once this is accepted, a formal sales contract is drafted and agreed upon between the parties, and a deposit is made.
 The buyer obtains financing, the seller ensures that the property is not encumbered by anything that goes against what has been stipulated, and the final payment is made or a payment plan is solidified.
 The deed is then transferred.

 There are slightly different sets of protocols depending on whether one purchases a property from a developer, called an “off-plan” purchase, or purchases property from a private seller called a “resale” purchase.

 It should be noted that oftentimes, a seller will require that an expat has been “pre-approved for home financing” before signing the sales contract.

 Purchasing “off-plan” property in Dubai

 When purchasing property directly from a developer – an “off-plan” purchase – expats will need to submit a completed reservation form with their passport.
 The reservation form typically summarises the basic terms and conditions of the sales agreement, the details of the payment plan, and the buyer and seller’s personal details.

 A reservation deposit, between five and 15 percent or what has been otherwise stipulated, is then paid and the formal sales and purchase agreement is drafted.

 This document is largely similar to the reservation agreement, but it also commits both the buyer and seller to the deal.
-Some developers require that an expat pays up to 20 percent of the purchase price of the property before they draft this agreement, thus it is recommended to agree when this document will be signed at an early stage.
+Some developers require that an expat pays up to 20 percent of the purchase price of the property before they draft this agreement, so it is recommended to agree on when this document will be signed at an early stage.